jump-dev/JuMP.jl/README.md

 ## Supported problem classes

-Mathematical programming encompasses a large variety of problem classes.
+Mathematical optimization encompasses a large variety of problem classes.
 We list below what is currently supported.
 See the documentation for more information.

 **Objective types**